Big price tag, or big waitlist: addicts face barriers no matter where they turn in Manitoba

 “We don’t allow relationship-building here because you are not focused on your recovery, but we see that a lot.
 That’s why our long-term goal is to have a separate program for men and women,” said Kumar.

 Despite the challenges, those who make it into Anchorage are often successful.
-According to Kumar, 80 per cent of the program’s clients make it to the end of the 30-day program, and many stay on.
-A client who is looking for additional help with housing and employment can stay up to 90 days.
+According to Kumar, 80 per cent of the program’s members make it to the end of the 30-day program, and many stay on.
+A member who is looking for additional help with housing and employment can stay up to 90 days.

 Residential support vs. outpatient programs

-“90 per cent of AFM’s clients access non-residential treatment services, and many of them find that to be really effective,” said Jennifer Faulder, a spokesperson for AFM.
+“90 per cent of AFM’s members access non-residential treatment services, and many of them find that to be really effective,” said Jennifer Faulder, a spokesperson for AFM.

 “These patients just statistically don’t do well staying clean, even if they go straight into a treatment program.
 We find that over time their cravings become overwhelming and they experience prolonged psychological withdrawal symptoms … so most patients with opiate addiction who detox will eventually relapse,” said Reinecke.